 The following photos by Tom Dempsey are from our Workshop locations:

 Welcome photographers of all skill levels!
 Your spouse, partner, or friend will also love our tour while you advance your photography.
-My wife Carol will be joining us.

 We’ve thought of everything: all accommodations, meals, ground transportation, and instruction are included.